Environmental Justice / Title VI

 Complaints

-If you believe you have been subjected to discrimination under Title VI, you may file a complaint with the Rochester Genesee Regional Transportation Authority (RGRTA), the host agency of GTC.
+If you believe you have been subjected to discrimination under Title VI, you may file a complaint with the Rochester Genesee Regional Transportation Authority (RGRTA), GTC’s host agency.

 All complaints must be filed in writing with the RGRTA Legal Department within 180 days of the alleged discriminatory act or occurrence.
 Complaint forms may be obtained through the following contacts:

-In addition to the Title VI process at RGRTA, Title VI complaints may be filed with the Federal Transit Administration, Office of Civil Rights, 1200 New Jersey Avenue SE, Washington, DC 20590.
+In addition to the Title VI process at RGRTA, Title VI complaints may be filed with Federal Transit Administration, Office of Civil Rights, by calling 888-446-4511 or by writing to 1200 New Jersey Avenue SE, Washington, DC 20590. www.transit.dot.gov/content/contact-us-fta-office-civil-rights

 Additional GTC-produced documents and analytical tools: